AddressFinder/addressfinder-bigcommerce/README.md

 [![addressfinder-bigcommerce plugin demo](assets/bigcommerce-install-vimeo.png?raw=true)](https://vimeo.com/166156223)

 #### Installation instructions
+These instructions are compatible with themes from BigCommerce's new Stencil theme platform.
+If you created your store within the last 6 months you will have a Stencil theme.
+If you are unsure check the [BigCommerce documentation](https://support.bigcommerce.com/articles/Public/Which-Theme-Platform-do-I-have) for a list of themes and their platforms.

+If you are using a Blueprint theme you can find the alternate setup instructions on the [AddressFinder website](https://addressfinder.nz/docs/bigcommerce_instructions_for_other_themes/)

-1. Log into the control panel for your site, and navigate to Store Setup > Design.
+1. Log into the control panel for your site, and navigate to Advanced Settings > Web Analytics.
-2. Your current theme will be displayed in the Themes tab; click Edit HTML/CSS to access your template files.
-Install the plugin:
-3. Find the **checkout_express.html** file
-4. Scroll to the bottom of the page
+2. Click 'Google Analytics' in the Providers panel and save your changes.
+3. Click on the 'Google Analytics' tab that appears beside the 'General Settings Tab'
-5. Copy the following javascript snippet and paste it in just before the closing `</body>` tag
+4. Copy and paste the following javascript snippet into the 'Tracking Code' box

         ```
         <script>
         (function(d,w){
           w.AddressFinderConfig = {
-            key_nz: "ADDRESSFINDER_NZ_DEMO_KEY",
-            key_au: "ADDRESSFINDER_AU_DEMO_KEY",
-            debug: false
+            key: "ADDRESSFINDER_DEMO_KEY"
           }
           w.addEventListener('DOMContentLoaded', function(){
             var s = d.createElement("script");